xyw0025/IE2-Triangle/answer.md

 # Decision Points in the CFGs

+In here we calculated the maximum number of decision points.

 1. Scalene Triangle - 6
 2. Isosceles Triangle - 9
 3. Equilateral Triangle - 6